SteveNield/simple-service-auth/README.md

-# winter-simple-auth
+### simple-auth

+Simple token-based authentication and authorization for express and socket.io services.

-Adds an authenticate endpoint and middleware for simply securing an application against a provided list of users.
+Provides paths and middleware for managing access to protected express and/or socket.io services, using a given list of users and roles.

+## Installation

+`$ npm install simple-auth`

+## Usage